Quintinus98/Storefront-Backend/README.md

 ## Getting Started

-This repo contains a basic Node and Express app to get you started in constructing an API.
+This repo contains a basic Node and Express app that implements the backend functionality of an E-commerce applications.
 To get started, clone this repo and run `yarn` in your terminal at the project root.

 ## Required Technologies
 Your application must make use of the following libraries: